BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/mots.md

 **Mistcaller:**

-Since there's no healing requirement during the main boss phase you wan't to focus as much as possible damaging the boss and during the add phase you can rotate Holy Avenger, Aura Mastery and lastly Divine Shield + Blessing of Sacrifice.
+Since there's no healing requirement during the main boss phase you want to focus as much as possible damaging the boss and during the add phase you can rotate Holy Avenger, Aura Mastery and lastly Divine Shield + Blessing of Sacrifice.

 **Tred'ova:**